 - Economic diversification is well underway, but needs to be accelerated to achieve net growth. - Disinvestment has outpaced private sector investment in recent decades.
 Barriers to investment must be overcome to address issues such as legacy industrial and commercial contamination. - The region suffers from both misconceptions and real concerns regarding quality of life.
-Positive demonstrations are needed to enhance the image of the city and region.
+Positive demonstrations are needed to enhance the image of the city and region. - The economic restructuring of the region will require a physical restructuring, including new land use patterns, revitalized neighborhoods, and updated transportation systems. - Without sacrificing its heritage, the region must address obsolescence and upgrade its housing, transportation, and community facilities; and employ best practices and state-of-the-art urban design.

-2.2 Community and Regional Trends
+3.2 Community and Regional Trends